absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 Each of these widgets can be customized and configured to display data in the most meaningful way for your use case.

 To use widgets effectively, particularly timeseries charts, you need to have connected entities that are actively sending data.
-A guide to how to connect and send messages is provided on [Quick Start Guide][users-quick-start].
+A guide on how to connect and send messages is provided in [Quick Start Guide][users-quick-start].
 Widgets rely on messages sent from devices in the following **SeNML** format:

 ```json